Quepos Sport Fishing Charter Questions for Costa Rica

 Q: Do I need a fishing license?
 Is it included with the charter?

-A: To fish in Costa Rica, you need either Costa Rica issued Fishing License, which may be purchased at the dock for $15 USD.
-The license is valid for one year and is not included in the price of the Charter.
+A: To fish in Costa Rica, you need a Costa Rica issued Fishing License, which may be purchased at the dock for $15 USD.
+The license is valid for 7 days and is not included in the price of the Charter.

 Q: Can I fish with my own tackle?